 - Replace air filters regularly.

 Dirty air filters contain contaminants that can be easily distributed through your ductwork and your home, forcing your system to work harder to distribute air, and sabotaging performance.
 One of the easiest tricks in the book, replacing your HVAC air filter every 1-3 months ensures clean, fresh air.
-While you’re at it, take care of those gross exhaust fans with the help of Mr. Electric: “Spring Cleaning: Dust Exhaust Fans and Fan Blades.”
+While you’re at it, take care of those gross exhaust fans with the help of Mr. Electric, a Neighborlytarget="_blank" company: “Spring Cleaning: Dust Exhaust Fans and Fan BladesLink opens in a new tab.”

 - Install HEPA-rated air filters.